-On my first trip to Borneo (2007) I envisaged jungle adventures bashing through rain forests surrounded by exotic birds and wildlife as a modern day explorer.
+On my first trip to Borneo (2007) I envisaged jungle adventures bashing through rain forests surrounded by exotic birds and wildlife as a modern-day explorer.
 Things aren’t really like that.
-Eco-tourism is still tourism and much of the experiences are packaged and spoon-fed.
-I booked everything independently; flights, hotels and travel yet failed to find opportunities off the beaten track and now looking back this was was kind of obvious.
-You don’t get into taxis and say “Jungle Please” and Borneo eco-tourism is controlled in intimate groups, thankfully away from mass tourism or backpacker trails.
-Here are some of my favourite Borneo eco-tourism experiences during travels in Malaysian Borneo (Sabah).
-Sorry for the dated images; in 2007 I used a brick shaped Cybershot.
+Eco-tourism is still tourism, and many of the experiences are packaged and spoon-fed.
+I otherwise booked everything independently; flights, hotels and travel, yet failed to find opportunities off-the-beaten-track, and now, looking back, this was kind of obvious.
+You don’t get exactly into taxis in Kota Kinabalu and say “Jungle Please”.
+As Borneo eco-tourism is controlled more in independent and small group tours, which are thankfully away from mass tourism or backpacker trails.
+Anyway, here are some of my favourite Borneo eco-tourism experiences during my travels in Malaysian Borneo (Sabah).
+Sorry for the dated images; in 2007 I used a brickshaped Cybershot.

 Klias Wetlands River Cruise (Beaufort)

 Proboscis monkeys and Fireflies.
 Two unique wildlife found on the Klias Wetland River Cruise.
 Fireflies the main attraction.
 As the sun sets behind surrounding mangroves the river lights up with the flashing of thousands of fireflies.
 Impressive.
 Can almost grab them.
 Definitely the highlight of the River Cruise.
 While waiting for the sun to set you can catch a glimpse of rare proboscis ‘big-nosed’ monkeys feeding on leaves from the surrounding Pedada Trees.
 If lucky other creatures may poke out their heads (not for us).